F5Networks/f5-declarative-onboarding/docs/declarations/miscellaneous.rst

 BIG-IP DO 1.32 introduced the ability to modify the default security banner on the logon screen of the user interface using the **guiSecurityBanner** and **guiSecurityBannerText** properties.
 When **guiSecurityBanner** is set to **true**, you specify the text you want to display in the **guiSecurityBannerText** property.
 If you set **guiSecurityBanner** to **false**, the system presents an empty frame in the right portion of the login screen.

+BIG-IP DO 1.40 introduced the ability to configure the username and password prompts (see the  :ref:`specific example<unpw>`) on this page.

 In the following declaration, we show only the System class (including autoCheck introduced in 1.13, and the GUI security banner options in 1.32).
 You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

-**Important**: If you try to use this declaration with a BIG-IP DO version prior to 1.32, it will fail.
-Either upgrade BIG-IP DO to 1.32, or remove the guiSecurityBanner lines (highlighted in yellow).
+**Important**: If you try to use this declaration with a BIG-IP DO version prior to 1.40, it will fail.
+Either upgrade BIG-IP DO to 1.40, or remove the lines (highlighted in yellow) and the comma at the end of the previous line.

 .. literalinclude:: ../../examples/system.json
    :language: json
-   :emphasize-lines: 15, 16
+   :emphasize-lines: 17, 18

 :ref:`Back to top<misc-examples>`